AnthonyFavier/InHuS_Social_Navigation/src/inhus_system/inhus/logs/gui_server/static/README.txt

 - "size:" : size in pixel of the image file
 - "resolution:" : scaling of the image meter per pixel
 - "offset:" : offset of the origin of the map in meter
+- "angle" : angle to rotate the map in 'rad'